Nutrition

 Guidelines on Avoiding Over-Supplementation

 While calcium is beneficial, too much can cause problems.
-Excessive calcium can lead to constipation or even kidney stones.
-Introduce eggshells gradually, starting with small amounts to monitor your dog's reaction.
+Too much calcium may cause constipation or even kidney stones.
+Add eggshells slowly, in small quantities to observe the response of your dog.
 Always consult your vet to ensure you're not over-supplementing.

 Integrating Eggs and Eggshells into a Balanced Dog Diet